travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### PostgreSQL

-PostgreSQL binds to 127.0.0.1 and requires authentication with "postgres" user and no password.
+PostgreSQL is started on boot, binds to 127.0.0.1 and requires authentication with "postgres" user and no password.

 You have to create the database as part of your build process: